 Electric central heating.
 Electric oven and hob, microwave, fridge/freezer, 2 x TV with Freeview, Hairdryer, WiFi, selection of books, games and DVDs.
 Fuel and power inc. in rent.
 Bed linen and towels inc. in rent.
 Parking on site for 1 car.
 Shared lawned garden with pond, patio and furniture.
 Sorry, no pets and no smoking.
-Shop 3 mins walk, pubs within 3 miles.
+Shop 3 mins walk, pub 6 mins walk and restaurants within 3 miles.
 Shared laundry room.
 Please note: This property is not suitable for children under 5 years old.

 Lanreath is rural in character with a local shop and Post Office as well as a parish church.
 Nearby Pelynt is home to a parish church, a number of local shops and pubs, especially the Jubilee Inn, which was an original farmhouse dating back to the 16th Century.
 A quiet, pleasant place offering easy access to the coast, the moors, National Trust properties and Cornwall's famous gardens.

 Cornwall is a region full of history, culture and unique identity.
 So unique in fact that Cornwall has its very own language (Kernowek), flag (St Piran's Banner) and national anthem (Trelawney).
 In 2014 the UK government officially recognised the fine people of Cornwall as a national minority group, meaning that Cornish heritage and traditions now join the Irish, Scottish and Welsh as a protected Celtic group.